nunobbras/airflow_for_bi/README.md

 ```

-Run and close a container bash (good to interct once with the airflow)
+Run and close a container bash (good to interact once with the airflow)

 ```
 docker-compose -f docker-compose-SequentialExecutor.yml run --rm webserver bash